The Ultimate Men’s Packing List for a Europe Trip in Any Season

 - Solid Shampoo and Soap: Bars of soap and solid shampoo save space, reduce the chances of spills, and comply with TSA carry-on regulations.

-- Deodorant: A small roll-on or travel stick keeps you fresh during those warmer temperatures in summer travel.
+- Deodorant: A small roll-on or travel stick keeps you fresh during those warmer summer temperatures.

-- Razor and Shaving Cream: If shaving is part of your routine, consider a compact razor and cream.
+- Razor and Shaving Cream/Bar: If shaving is part of your routine, consider a compact razor and bar/cream.
 Alternatively, look for 2-in-1 products that save space.

-- Moisturizer and Sunscreen: European cold or warm climates can dry your skin.
+- Moisturizer and Sunscreen: European climates, whether cold or warm, can dry out your skin.
 To stay comfortable, opt for travel-sized versions of these.

 Book Lodging